daleiyang/LockFreeHashTable/README.md

 - According to the number of keys in the business logic, select a prime number as the length of the hash table so that the load factor is 0.5.
 This can control the average number of hash table lookups to 1.1.

 ## Algorithms
-- The TrySet, TryGet and TryDelete functions in [KeyIn54BitCASHashTable.cs](https://github.com/daleiyang/LockFreeHashTable/blob/master/CASHashTable/KeyIn54BitCASHashTable.cs) are the entry points.
+- The TrySet, TryGet and TryDelete functions in [KeyIn54BitCASHashTable.cs](https://github.com/daleiyang/LockFreeHashTable/blob/master/CASHashTable/KeyIn54BitCASHashTable.cs#L11) line 11 to 42 are the entry points.
 - [KeyIn54BitCASHashTableBase.cs](https://github.com/daleiyang/LockFreeHashTable/blob/master/CASHashTable/KeyIn54BitCASHashTableBase.cs)  contains detailed comments explaining the principles of each bit operation and how to use the CAS API to read, add, update, and delete data.
 - The "do... . while" loop in the figure below is a typical CAS API usage.